ls-ramos/login-app/README.md

   ```

 ## What would i do better if i had more time with this project ?

-- Improve the quality of the unit tests, as they are very basic at the moment
+- Improve the quality of the unit tests for a more secure and resilient application by adding more tests and testing more specific behaviors
 - Improve the work flow regarding localization, because at the moment if a new text is added the programmer needs to manually add translations to each translation files

-- Improve the UI in general by making it more modern and make it more flexible by adding themes
+- Improve the UI in general by making it more modern and more flexible with the addition of themes, mostly the addition of a dark theme :)!

+- Set the jwt cookie as https-only with the server and make requests in axios using `withCredentials` flag for enhance security, for now the jwt cookie is only set with `secure` and `sameSite` flags but still accessible by `document.cookies`

+- Improve the Snackbar component as i believe it can be better implemented to avoid future bugs

+## Challenges of this project
+- It was my first type implementing an application almost fully with Typescript and Hooks and without the use of state management such as mobx, so it was a nice challenge to review the use of those concepts
+- I had some problems during deploying due packcages incompatibilities that was resolved changing the script of AWS amplify to use a specific version of nodeJS

 ## Available Scripts
 In the project directory, you can run: